Spiritual battles are raging all around us—but many of us enter them unprepared.

 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.

-God knows what we need in our lives to develop us as believers, but will not allow more than we can handle if we will rely on Him.
+God knows what we need in our lives to develop us as believers, but He will not allow more than we can handle if we rely on Him.
 It’s not about what we can handle in our own strength, but about what He wants to do in and through us.
 One of His good purposes is, often, to help us learn to rely on Him in a greater way.

 And even though Job never knew what went on in heaven, God recorded it in His Word for our benefit (1 Cor.
 10.11), to help us understand and trust that He is always in control.